arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

   `C-SPC (set-mark-command)` updates the current mark and *pushes* the previous a value in the mark ring, in fact creating a history of positions.
-* If `C-SPC` saves a position, it should not come as a surprise that prefixing it with `C-u` reverses the behavior.
-That's a common pattern in Emacs: in general, `C-u (universal-argument)` is a way for starting inputing a numeric argument to a function; for many commands, as for `C-SPC`, it serves as a flag to deviate from the default behaviour.
-* Indeed: whenever you want to move back to the previous position, hit `C-u C-SPC`.
+* Whenever you want to move back to the previous position, hit `C-u C-SPC`.
 Your cursor will be moved where the mark is, and the previous position will be popped out from the mark ring.
 In other words, with `C-u C-SPC` you will be consuming the position history.

+Two notes:

-If you wonder why you had to hit `C-SPC` twice: the first time it starts selecting text (in Emacs lingo: it *activates the mark*).
-The second time, you disable the text selection.
+* If you wonder why you had to hit `C-SPC` twice: the first time it starts selecting text (in Emacs lingo: it *activates the mark*).
+The second time, it disables the text selection.
 Indeed, you don't want to select anything: you just want to write a position down in the history.

+* If you wonder where that `C-u` comes from: that's a common pattern in Emacs; `C-u (universal-argument)` is a way for inputing a numeric argument to a function; for many commands, as for `C-SPC`, it serves as a flag to deviate from the default behaviour, in this case inverting it. `C-SPC` writes, `C-u C-SPC` reads.

 Follow the diagram.
 It's really easier done than said.